DeepGraphLearning/torchprotein-site/_pages/tutorial_4.md

 f1_max: 0.302019
 ```

-**Note.** We observe that finetuning the pretrained model outperforms training from scratch.
+**Note.** We observe that fine-tuning the pre-trained model outperforms training from scratch.
 However, the performance of both schemes are not satisfactory enough, which is mainly attributed to the over small dataset size.
-We suggest users to perform pretraining on a larger protein structure dataset (*e.g.*, `datasets.AlphaFoldDB`) to fully investigate the effectiveness of pretraining.
+We suggest users to perform pre-training on a larger protein structure dataset (*e.g.*, `datasets.AlphaFoldDB`) to fully investigate the effectiveness of pre-training.